wader/fq/README.md

 ## Install

 Use one of the methods listed below or download [release](https://github.com/wader/fq/releases) for your platform.
 Unarchive it and move the executable to `PATH` etc.

-On macOS if don't install using a method below you might have to manually allow the binary to run.
+On macOS if you don't install using a method below you might have to manually allow the binary to run.
 This can be done by trying to run the binary, ignore the warning and then go into security preference and allow it.
 Or you can run this command:

 ```sh
 xattr -d com.apple.quarantine fq && spctl --add fq